-Generic Name: aflibercept (Intravenous route)
+Generic Name: ziv-aflibercept (Intravenous route)

 Severely compromised wound healing may occur; discontinuation is required.
 Suspend therapy for at least 4 weeks prior to elective surgery, and do not resume for at least 4 weeks following major surgery and until the surgical wound is fully healed.
 Severe and sometimes fatal hemorrhage, including gastrointestinal hemorrhage, has been reported; monitoring is required.
-Do NOT administer if severe hemorrhage.
+Do not administer if severe hemorrhage.
 Gastrointestinal perforation including fatalities may occur; discontinuation is required .

 Commonly used brand name(s)

 Ziv-aflibercept injection is given together with other medicines to treat advanced cancer of the colon or rectum.
 It is used in patients who have already been treated with other cancer medicines that did not work well.
 Ziv-aflibercept works by changing the amount of blood that gets to the tumor.